- Home

 Judy C. Chang, MD, MPH

-I believe that the communication between patients and their clinicians is central to providing appropriate quality medical care and promoting wellness and healing.
+I believe that communication between patients and their clinicians is central to providing appropriate quality medical care and promoting wellness and healing.
 My research focuses on identifying how to improve this communication, particularly regarding addressing social determinants of health and sensitive topics such as substance use and domestic violence.

 Judy C. Chang, MD, MPH